DanishSayyed06/90daysofdevops/2026/day-26/day-26-notes.md

 2. List all open issues on that repo
 3. View a specific issue by its number
 4. Close an issue from the terminal
-5. Answer in your notes: How could you use `gh issue` in a script or automation?

 <img width="1181" height="500" alt="Screenshot 2026-06-09 at 8 02 57 PM" src="https://github.com/user-attachments/assets/7747ff4a-fa78-401f-89c7-de8d20485509" />

 <img width="638" height="87" alt="Screenshot 2026-06-09 at 8 08 15 PM" src="https://github.com/user-attachments/assets/ffdf5748-3744-4557-9e9a-2a6e35790c78" />

+5. Answer in your notes: How could you use `gh issue` in a script or automation?

+- I can use `gh issue` in script as to lable the issue
+- create a new issue and consistent data entry

 ---